mysociety/fixmystreet/training/staff.md

 ## What is a staff user?

-A staff user is the same as a normal FixMyStreet user except
+A staff user is the same as a normal MakeMyIsland user except

 * **your account is linked with a _body_**
   <br>